Parsa-Nasiri/Parsa-Nasiri/README.md

 > Learn fast.
 Build real products.
 Ship.

-My long-term focus is building **software and AI products that people actually use** — from small developer tools to larger applications and AI-powered systems.
+My long-term focus is building **software and AI products that people actually use** — from developer tools and automation to AI-powered applications.

 ## `parsa-nasiri@github:~$ connect`